Emran-Y/Real-Time-Chatting-Application/README.md

-Certainly!
-Here's a text you can add to the README of your project:

 ---

 ## Vortext Verse - Personal Chat App Project

-Vortext Verse is a personal project crafted using a React JS client, Node JS and Express JS server, and a MongoDB database, serves as a showcase in my portfolio.
+Vortext Verse is a personal project crafted for both enjoyment and as a testament to my skills in Full Stack development.
+This project, implemented using a React JS client, Node JS and Express JS server, and a MongoDB database.

 ### Features: